picons/picons/CONTRIBUTING.md

 skycomedyhd=skycomedy
 ```

-You **cannot** have two different `snpnames` that point to different `logos on this repository`.
+You **cannot** have two different `snp names` that point to different `logos on this repository`.
 In the example below, only the logo in the topmost line will be used to create a picon.
 ```
 skycomedy=skycomedy
 skycomedy=skycinemacomedy